Cock and ball torture: Cock harness

-A cock harness is a penile sex toy designed to be worn around the penis and scrotum.
-Its function is similar to that of a cock ring.
-These devices are often associated with BDSM activities.
+A cock harness is a device designed to be worn around the penis and scrotum.
+Its function is usually similar to that of a cock ring – to improve and maintain erection.
+However, early cock harnesses were used to prevent erections in a variety of ways; many of them caused pain in the penis, typically using sharp projections from cock rings or sometimes via electric shocks.
+These devices were designed for medical use, to prevent ejaculation while sleeping which was believed to cause "seminal weakness" and other physical problems.
+An example was the jugum penis.
+Modern cock harnesses are penile sex toys and their use is often associated with BDSM activities.
+In this context they are usually used to prevent erections.

 The Gates of Hell is a male chastity device made up of multiple cock rings that can be used for CBT.
 Kali's Teeth is a metal bracelet with interior spikes that closes around the penis and can be used for preventing or punishing erections.
 Leather penis sheaths lined with internal spikes can be used for similar purposes.

 Ball busting

 "Ball busting" is the practice of kicking or kneeing participants in the testicles.
 It carries several medical risks, including the danger of testicular rupture from blunt trauma.

-CBT in Japan
+In Japan

 Tamakeri (玉蹴り) (lit. ball kicking) is a sexual fetish and subgenre of BDSM within which a man's testicles are abused.
 The genre is also referred to as ballbusting ("bb" for short).
 Tamakeri is the Japanese term, but it is used by many non-Japanese people to describe media where Asian people—mainly women—are participating in it.
 The dynamics of tamakeri consist of a masochist having their testicles hurt by a sadist.
 The fetish is popular among heterosexual and homosexual men and women.

 Denkianma (電気按摩) (lit. "electric massage") is a popular Japanese prank played between two people where one person puts their foot into the genital area of the other and shakes it in a vibrating motion.
 Often this is done by grabbing the other person's feet, raising them, and then placing one's own foot on their crotch and vibrating it.
 This is often done between school aged boys as a prank similar to kancho and could be seen by a western audience as a type of bullying.
 In 2006, Frito Lay released a special, Taitsukun-themed edition of Doritos chips, that referenced denki anma.